 In 2019, Lady Independence and Sir Hatcher II built yet another nest and two eaglets were successfully raised and fledged from this new nest.
 As stated above, the location of the new nest has not yet been discovered.
 We will continue to stream from nest #4, which Lady and Sir Hatcher I used in 2017, and which Lady & Sir Hatcher II used in 2018.
 This nest is located on top of a very steep hill in Sevierville, TN and was first video streamed in 2018.

-In the vast aviary on Eagle Mountain Sanctuary at Dollywood, a female eaglet was hatched and raised by non-releasable Bald Eagle breeding pair Independence and Franklin, and was then released into the wild on July 24, 2008 from AEF’s Hack Tower on Douglas Lake.
-She was a very large eaglet, weighing 11 pounds at release.
+Lady Independence was hatched and raised by non-releasable Bald Eagle breeding pair Independence and Franklin at Dollywood and was then released into the wild in 2008 from AEF’s Hack Tower on Douglas Lake.

 At night, an infrared light is turned on.
 The eagles cannot see this light – it is outside their visible spectrum of light.
 Neither can humans.
 If you were at the nest site, looking up at the tree at night, you would only see light from the moon or stars.
 The infrared light is converted into visible light by the camera (but only black and white), and then we see the light because it has been converted and streamed to our computers!